lithops-cloud/lithops/docs/source/compute_config/kubernetes_rabbitmq.md

 * **Improved Cold Start Time:** Lithops K8s RabbitMQ offers a significant enhancement in cold start time, effectively reducing the delay before your functions start executing.

 * **CPU Assignment:** In this backend, CPU assignment is employed by allocating identifiers to each CPU.
-This approach facilitates more effective resource management within our cluster, enabling the creation of pods that match the entire capacity of a machine and allowing the launch of precisely the number of tasks that can run concurrently.
+This approach facilitates more effective resource management within our cluster, enabling the creation of pods that by default match the entire capacity of a machine (runtime_cpu) and allowing the launch of precisely the number of tasks that can run concurrently.

 This architecture also comes with certain drawbacks, such as the limitation of launching different simultaneous clients due to its single-tenancy nature.
 Additionally, the granularity is currently defined by the number of CPUs available on the machine.